 The capital of Mallorca and the Balearic Islands, Palma is the pearl of the Mediterranean.
 Discover why it’s been named the world’s best city to live in. […] Palma

-We hope you found this activity review of Santa Catalina useful and that you have many memorable experiences as a result of our recommendations.
+We hope you have found this article about Discover Santa Catalina! useful and that you have many memorable meals as a result of our recommendations.

 There are always new restaurants opening and unfortunately others closing down so while we do our best to maintain this information up-to-date, it can change without notice – if so please advise us at firstname.lastname@example.org.